OGRECave/ogre/Docs/src/tutorials/deferred.md

 2. Render the objects that are in the GBuffer render queues but didn't get rendered to the GBuffer
 3. Render the post-GBuffer render queue objects
 4. Output the result

-### Why do we need four target passes ?
-This is mainly a limitation of Ogre.
-Ideally, we could use a single target_output pass and do all the passes there.
-The problem is that material_scheme is at the target scope and not at the pass scope.
-This is hard to change, because material schemes are resolved during scene preparing time and not during scene rendering.
-So even if the scope would change, it would not affect the rendering, as the material scheme will not get tested after we switch to it.
-Perhaps this will be addressed, and then this compositor will get simplified.

 ## Rendering the light geometry {#lightgeom}
 The geometry that we want to render to calculate lighting information doesn't really fit in any classic category.
 It is not really a part of the scene, as the light geometry aren't objects in the world.
 But it is geometry (not always a quad) that needs to be rendered.